Life In Cartoon Motion (2007)

 Grace Kelly was written as a rant towards the music business and the system that makes every artist to fit in the standard format.
 This day everything is different yet nothing has changed.
 Artists are still seen as numbers, now in streamings or TikTok fame.
 Making music those demands in mind is as harmful as it was back then and I can’t see Mika doing that.
 I trust he won’t do that.
 Not now when Grace Kelly sounds even stronger than it did 14 years ago.
 Why would he suddenly please the industry when he has never done that before.

 Life In Cartoon Motion is a collection of classics.
 Grace Kelly and Lollipop are songs that can have a fresh look again and again whenever needed.
 When I listen to the album and young Mika singing about lollipops in his joyful, excited way I can’t help but smiling.
-The meaning of the song is not only in his words, it's equally much in his voice and I can understand why the song became such a classic.
+The meaning of the song is not only in his words, it’s equally much in his voice and I can understand why the song became a success story.
 Time has treated it well.
-Lollipop at Versailles (2020) with a classical orchestra and a choir filled both the stage and my heart with pure energy and joy of music.
+Lollipop at Versailles Royal Opera (2020) with a classical orchestra and a choir filled both the stage and my heart with pure energy and joy of music.

 My personal favourite on Life In Cartoon Motion is Relax.
 Lyrics could be a metaphor of any difficult situation in life but the story is actually quite literal as the song was written about the London bombing attacks a couple of years earlier.
-Mika has the whole universe in his voice and when he sings about universal love and the connection between souls the impact is spiritual, almost religious:
+Mika has the whole universe in his voice and when he sings about universal love and connection between souls the impact is spiritual, almost religious:

 There is an answer to the darkest times / it’s clear we don’t understand it / but the last thing on my mind is to leave you / I believe that we’re in this together.